top of page

 A LEADER IN GOOD GOVERNANCE

-Recruited to Ventura for his reputation as a champion of smart growth and fiscal stewardship, Rick served as city manager there for nine years.
+Recruited to Ventura for his reputation as a champion of smart growth and fiscal stewardship, Rick served as City Manager there for nine years.
 The Ventura County Star summed up his tenure in an editorial: “Mr. Cole led a downtown revitalization, guided Ventura through daunting budget challenges and oversaw important but unsexy work such as improving public works, water and sewer operations . . . his leadership and high standards kindle gratitude in every corner of Ventura.”

 He was subsequently recruited to be Deputy Mayor for Budget and Innovation for Los Angeles, closing a $242 million structural budget deficit in his first year.
 He was credited with spearheading the City’s “back to basics” emphasis on restoring city services ravaged by the 2009 recession.

 Two years later he was recruited to be City Manager of Santa Monica, where he successfully guided the unanimous ratification of a new Downtown Plan, oversaw the introduction of the region’s first bikeshare program and made progress against chronic homelessness.
-He returned to Pasadena at the beginning of the pandemic and was appointed by the City Council to the Planning Commission where he has championed both affordable housing and raising the city’s design standards for multi-family development.
-His advocacy led him to be honored by Making Housing and Community Happen as an “Affordable Housing Rock Star.”

 A PROVEN COMMUNITY ADVOCATE

-As Executive Director of the Congress for the New Urbanism, Rick spent 18 months visiting 11 states and working on reconnecting communities.
+During his time as Executive Director of the Congress for the New Urbanism, Rick spent 18 months visiting 11 states and working on reconnecting communities.
 US Transportation Secretary Pete Buttigieg invited him as the only representative of a national non-profit to join him in Montgomery, Alabama to announce the $2 billion “Reconnecting Communities” program – which Pasadena later won a grant to help plan the reclaiming of the 710 Freeway Stub.

 His at successor at CNU wrote: “He has stabilized the organization and has been able to elevate it internally, with stronger systems and a more diverse staff, and a more holistic approach to programs and initiatives.
 He has also been able to elevate the role of CNU on the national stage and connect the organization with areas where major current progress is being made, from transportation and infrastructure funding, to equity in community development.”

-Earlier this year, he wrote “10 Grand Challenges to Transform
+Last year, he wrote “10 Grand Challenges to Transform

 Pasadena’s Future.”
 The positive reaction to that series prompted him to again seek to represent District Two and the neighborhoods of northcentral Pasadena on the City Council.